MirKml/jsonc2json/README.md

 it's more reliable.
 Some regexps are used in safe edge parts.

 Shortcomings
  - Scanner is very simple, isn't rock solid, extensible, understandable.
 Mostly because of awk, sed and bash, which aren't very favorable for such task.
-It
  - No syntax checks, errors are provided.
 It's out of scope.
 It's up to you if your JSONC and converted JSON is valid - use e.g. famous [jq](https://github.com/jqlang/jq/) tool.

 ## Usage as bash code library